Bergamasco Shepherd Dog

 The Bergamasco Today

 The Bergamasco Shepherd Dog is a medium-sized dog whose unusual coat is described above.
-Naturally bonding with cattle, sheep or other livestock, he is also capable of driving and guarding them, his harmonious build and temperament giving the impression he is ready to do so.
+With a temperament typical of Livestock Guardian Dogs, this dog naturally bonds with cattle, sheep or other livestock, he is also capable of driving and guarding them, his harmonious build and temperament giving the impression he is ready to do so.